 13.4.
 No Agency.
-For the avoidance of doubt, We are entering into this Agreement as principal and not as agent for any other company.
+We enter into this Agreement as principal and not as agent for any other company.
 Subject to any permitted Assignment under Section 14.4, the obligations owed by Us under this Agreement shall be owed to You solely by Us and the obligations owed by You under this Agreement shall be owed solely to Us.

 14. GENERAL PROVISIONS

 14.3 Entire Agreement and Order of Precedence.
 This Agreement is the entire agreement between You and Us regarding Your use of Services and Content and supersedes all prior and contemporaneous agreements, proposals or representations, written or oral, concerning its subject matter.
 No modification, amendment, or waiver of any provision of this Agreement will be effective unless in writing and signed by the party against whom the modification, amendment or waiver is to be asserted.
-The parties agree that any term or condition stated in Your purchase order or in any other of Your order documentation (excluding Order Forms) is void.
-In the event of any conflict or inconsistency among the following documents, the order of precedence shall be: (1) the applicable Order Form, (2) this Agreement, and (3) the Documentation.
+In the event of any conflict or inconsistency among the following documents, the order of precedence shall be: (a) the applicable executed Quote, (b) this agreement, and (c) the Documentation.